kristiansoerensen/H3_BigData/README.md

 # H3_BigData

-This is a big data module for installation in Odoo v16
+This is a big data module for installation in Odoo v16, this api retrives the latest data from weatherapi.com

 ## Installation
 Upload the module to your odoo addons folder, and update the module list in Odoo and click activate